If you have ulcerative colitis (UC), you’ve probably heard of biologics, a relatively new treatment for the condition.

 The Food and Drug Administration (FDA) approved ustekinumab (Stelara), the newest biologic for UC, in October 2019.
 It targets the proteins interleukin-12 and interleukin-23 in particular.

-It’s recommended for adults with moderate to severe UC that hasn’t improved with other treatments.
+It’s recommended for treating moderate to severe UC in adults that hasn’t improved with other treatments.

-The first time you get it as an IV infusion at your doctor’s office or clinic, a process which takes at least an hour.
-Then you get an injection every 8 weeks afterward.
+The first dose is administered as an IV infusion at your doctor’s office or clinic, a process which takes at least an hour.
+You then get an injection every 8 weeks afterward.